The Best Cameras for Kids and Teens

 Camera for Teenagers

 If you have a creative teenager in your house, this is the perfect way to channel that energy into a hobby that can grow for years to come.
 The technical world of photography can be overwhelming, so let’s keep it simple as beginners.
-You don’t need to invest in the top gear as a beginner, nor do you want to boggle a young photographer down with complicated settings that will hinder their final picture.
-These are cameras that will start them on a journey to learn more and allow them to express who they are with photography.
+You don’t need to invest in top gear right away — these are cameras that will start them on a journey to learn more and allow them to express who they are through photography.

 Pictures of a pro-grade polaroid camera and the Canon Rebel camera.

-Staying with the need for instant gratification; the pro-grade instant camera of the Polaroid I-2 Series allows a little more flexibility on controlling your depth of field and focus control.
-And you get to see the results in seconds which is a great teaching tool for young photographers.
+Staying with the need for instant gratification, the pro-grade instant camera of the Polaroid I-2 Series allows a little more flexibility on controlling your depth of field and focus.
+And you get to see the results in seconds — a great teaching tool for young photographers.

 A picture of a piano keyboard on the ground and a Holga camera.

-Each Holga is unique, some have light leaks that will lead to random results that most artist embrace.
-With no dials or controls, the photographer is truly taking a leap of faith that the results will be beautiful.
-Which makes it perfect for young photographers.
+Each Holga is unique; some have light leaks that lead to unexpected, random results that most artists actually embrace.
+With no dials or controls, the photographer is truly taking a leap of faith — which makes it perfect for young photographers.

-There are so many online tutorials on how to use the settings on a digital camera, but if you can find a photography class in person I would recommend it.
-The New Orleans Academy of Fine Arts has an Intro to Photography class for beginners as does local photographer Zach Smith who has workshops.
+There are so many online tutorials on how to use a mirrorless camera, but if you can find an in-person photography class I’d recommend it.
+The New Orleans Academy of Fine Arts has an Intro to Photography class for beginners, as does local photographer Zack Smith who offers workshops.

 Why a Camera Makes a Great Gift for Kids